Having an account full of United MileagePlus miles is a great place to be.

 Renters, though, should look at one card in particular.

 Bilt Rewards sweetens the deal with what it calls Bilt Rent Day: A monthly promotion that allows you to accelerate on the first of each month.
 So long as you make at least five transactions every month with your Bilt card, you normally earn 3x points per dollar spent on dining, 2x points per dollar spent on travel, and 1x points on other purchases.
-On Bilt Rent Day, that doubles: You get 6x points per dollar on dining, 4x points on travel, and 2x points on all non-rent expenses.
+On Bilt Rent Day, that doubles: You get 6x points per dollar on dining, 4x points on travel, and 2x points on other non-rent expenses.

 Bottom Line